-On May 16, 2015, the Department of Defense (DOD) issued to Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations.
+On November 6, 2015, the Department of Defense (DOD) issued to Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations.
 The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines effective within the DOD for SORs issued after September 1, 2006.

-Applicant answered the SOR on May 28, 2015, and elected to have his case decided on the written record.
-On July 6, 2015, Department Counsel submitted the Government's file of relevant material (FORM).
-The FORM was mailed to Applicant on August 13, 2015, and it was received on August 17, 2015.
-Applicant was afforded an opportunity to file objections and submit material in refutation, extenuation, or mitigation.
-Applicant did not object to the Government evidence and did not offer any additional information.
-The Government's documents identified as Items 2 through 5 are admitted into evidence.
-The case was assigned to me on January 19, 2016.
+Applicant answered the SOR on December 2, 2015, and elected to have his case decided on the written record.
+On February 11, 2016, Department Counsel submitted the Government's file of relevant material (FORM).
+The FORM was mailed to Applicant, and it was received on February 23, 2016.
+Applicant was afforded an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of receipt of the FORM.
+Applicant did not object to the Government's evidence and provided documents within the time period.
+The Government's documents are identified as Items 2 through 8.
+Applicant's documents are marked as Applicant's Exhibits (AE) A thought C. The Government's and Applicant's exhibits are admitted into evidence without objection.
+The case was assigned to me on September 13, 2016.